aWIPS Profiles

 Note

-Default aWIPS profile is configured for high security environment and not suitable for general purpose deployment.
-Configure aWIPS profile based on your requirement.
+The default aWIPS profile is configured for a high-security environment and is not suitable for general-purpose deployment.
+Configure the aWIPS profile based on your requirements.

 Step 9